Marley0523/gmod.github.io/wiki/GMODTools.md

 # <span id="Why_Use_Bulkfiles.3F" class="mw-headline">Why Use Bulkfiles?</span>

-Why use this package rather than using other [middleware layers](Category:Middleware "Category:Middleware") to Chado db - [Chado XML](Chado_XML "Chado XML"), [Chado::AutoDBI](Chado::AutoDBI "Chado::AutoDBI"), [BioPerl](BioPerl "BioPerl"), ?
+Why use this package rather than using other [middleware layers](Category%3AMiddleware "Category%3AMiddleware") to Chado db - [Chado XML](Chado_XML "Chado XML"), [Chado::AutoDBI](Chado::AutoDBI "Chado::AutoDBI"), [BioPerl](BioPerl "BioPerl"), ?
 The general logic is